-Extensive commercial leasing experience representing landlords and tenants in the negotiation of office, retail, industrial, and warehouse leases, both in the United States and internationally (including a private educational institution in the leasing and development of multiple school campuses throughout the United States and in major financial centers around the globe (including Brazil, China, Qatar, Mexico City, London, and elsewhere), a hospital system in the leasing of a 500,000 sq. ft. office, a landlord in the leasing of 150,000 sq. ft. to a major law firm, a professional school in the net leasing of 60,000 square feet of classroom and laboratory space, an international company in the leasing of a Hong Kong warehouse for product distribution, and the net lease of 200,000 sq. ft. of incubator space to a technology company in Cairo, and a fashion retailer in the negotiation of numerous store leases (including flagship locations in New York, Tokyo, Honolulu, and Palm Beach)).
+Extensive commercial leasing experience representing landlords and tenants in the negotiation of office, retail, industrial, and warehouse leases, both in the United States and internationally (including a private educational institution in the leasing and development of multiple school campuses throughout the United States and in major financial centers around the globe (including Brazil, China, Qatar, Mexico City, London, and elsewhere), a hospital system in the leasing of a 500,000 sq. ft. office, a landlord in the leasing of 150,000 sq. ft. to a major law firm, a professional school in the net leasing of 60,000 square feet of classroom and laboratory space, an international company in the leasing of a Hong Kong warehouse for product distribution, the net lease of 200,000 sq. ft. of incubator space to a technology company in Cairo, and a fashion retailer in the negotiation of numerous store leases (including flagship locations in New York, Tokyo, Honolulu, and Palm Beach)).

 Representing owners, investors, and developers in the acquisition, disposition, and development of property and in the structuring of joint ventures (including the sale of a high-profile development site near the U.N.
 Headquarters in New York City, the development of a complicated site in Midtown Manhattan (including acquisition, financing, and the negotiation of management agreements), and the acquisition and development of various commercial properties throughout the United States for an international insurance company and its local partners)).